Fun things to do in Japan: my 15 favourite activities

 Jigokudani Snow Monkey Park Nagano Prefecture - fun things to do in Japan

-12 – Comparing the best skyline views of Tokyo
+12 – Choosing your favourite skyline views of Tokyo

 Tokyo Tower view at sunset from WTC Hamamatsucho Tokyo - fun things to do in Japan